Part 2: Simon Spots a Hook or How 'Larry Stylinson' Was Born

 Simon Spots a Hook by Sky Burton

 Simon Cowell’s career has always been about turning something raw and chaotic into spectacle, even if it’s cheap, exploitative, or harmful.
-With Mr. Blobby, he proved to himself and the industry that spectacle doesn’t need depth.
+With the Teletubbies he proved to himself and the industry that spectacle doesn’t need depth.
 You can sell something ridiculous if you package it right.

 The Hook: Harry and Louis

 Harry and Louis’s early closeness was obvious.
-It was natural, it was unforced, and it was visible.
+It was natural, unforced, and visible.
 They clicked instantly on X Factor.
 Whether that was a genuine deep friendship, romantic spark, or simply teenage bonding, it didn’t matter.
 It gave Cowell something he thrives on, narrative fuel.

 Cowell has always understood that the story sells as much as the music.
 For Will Young (during Cowell’s Pop Idol days) it was his “everyman authenticity.”
 For Leona Lewis it was her Cinderella rise.
-For Mr. Blobby it was absurd slapstick.
 For One Direction, the hook was the boys’ relationships, not just with fans, but with each other.

 The Larry narrative fit neatly into the formula.
 It was ambiguous enough to stir speculation, emotional enough to keep fans hooked, and dramatic enough to create endless online chatter.
 Whether or not there was truth to it, simply didn’t matter.
 He needed spectacle.
 Cowell saw Harry and Louis’s bond as exploitable.